Whatsapp Icon

 Genetic Testing

 Although not routinely used for all patients, genetic testing can offer insights into the molecular profile of penile cancer.
 Identifying specific gene mutations or alterations can guide targeted therapy options, especially in advanced stages or recurrent disease.
-Genetic tests like PCR (Polymerase Chain Reaction) and Next-Generation Sequencing (NGS) allow for the detailed genetic analysis of the tumor.
+Genetic tests like PCR (Polymerase Chain Reaction) and Next-Generation Sequencing (NGS) allow for the detailed genetic analysis of the tumour.

 Other Advanced Tests